 As a leader in treating patients with cancer, providing cutting-edge therapies and compassionate, attentive patient care, we know the importance of collaborating.
-With U-M's renowned Comprehensive Cancer Center, as well as our statewide Radiation Oncology Network, we provide accessible care throughout the state of Michigan.
+With U-M's renowned Rogel Cancer Center, as well as our statewide Radiation Oncology Network, we provide accessible care throughout the state of Michigan.

 We treat thousands of patients and provide countless consultations to patients and their referring physicians every year.
 Our main services include:

 - Adult and Pediatric Radiation Oncology for the treatment of breast, prostate and liver cancers, as well as many others

 - External beam radiation, including intensity modulated radiation therapy (IMRT)

 - Stereotactic radiosurgery (SRS) and stereotactic body radiation therapy (SBRT) where a more focused treatment is needed to treat brain, lung, liver and prostate cancers

 - High-dose rate (HDR) and low-dose rate (LDR) brachytherapy or internal radiation therapy

 U-M Radiation Oncology uses the most advanced technology available.
 For more than a decade we have been treating patients with focused high-dose radiation treatments and have chosen to use an advanced linear accelerator, or LINAC, with customized software that was developed here.
 We feel LINAC offers advantages in permitting us to make finer adjustments and flexibility in treating you when compared to other technologies available.